 September 6 – December 16/ 2018

-This exhibition is guest-curated by Jasmine Alinder, Professor of History, University of Wisconsin-Milwaukee, and John Tain, Head of Research, Art Asia Archive, Hong Kong.
+This exhibition is guest-curated by Jasmine Alinder, Associate Professor of History, University of Wisconsin-Milwaukee, and John Tain, Head of Research, Art Asia Archive, Hong Kong.

 “Yasuhiro Ishimoto: Someday, Chicago” is part of Art Design Chicago, an exploration of Chicago’s art and design legacy, an initiative of the Terra Foundation for American Art with presenting partner The Richard H. Driehaus Foundation.
 This exhibition, associated programming, and publication are funded by the Terra Foundation for American Art and The Richard H. Driehaus Foundation.
 Additional generous support has been provided by the David C. & Sarajean Ruttenberg Arts Foundation and The Chicago Community Trust.